dspeth/dspeth.github.io/_pages/Situ.md

     title: "Big basket of sediment cores, straight from the ROV, on the way to the lab"

 ---

+For a thorough study of geobiology (or environmental microbiology) I believe it is vital to combine observations from the field with experiments in the lab.
+More recently, a third component can be added to the list: sequence analysis, and bioinformatics more broadly.
+On the "in Situ", "in Vitro", and "in Silico" pages of this site, I highlight some of my research and teaching efforts in these three components of geobiology.
+This page is dedicated to fieldwork.

 ### Teaching
 {% include gallery id="gallery_edu" caption="Impressions of fieldwork during the international geobiology course." %}